rail-pay/rail/packages/default-join-server/README.md

 ## Streamr-awareness

-After successfully adding a new member to the Data Union smart contract, this join server checks whether there are any [Streamr](https://streamr.network) streams associated with the Data Union, and grants the new member publish permission on those streams.
+After successfully adding a new member to the Vault smart contract, this join server checks whether there are any [Streamr](https://streamr.network) streams associated with the Vault, and grants the new member publish permission on those streams.

-If you're using a different data protocol/backend, you should customize this behavior and grant access to your specific data backend to your new DU members (unless of course your backend accepts data from anyone, not just DU members).
+If you're using a different data protocol/backend, you should customize this behavior and grant access to your specific data backend to your new Vault members (unless of course your backend accepts data from anyone, not just Vault members).